2027 Chevrolet Bolt EV in blue parked at Canadian dealership with mountains

 There's a dimension to the 2027 Bolt's value proposition that barely shows up in any spec comparison, and it's one of the most practically important factors for Canadian buyers outside major metro areas: the Chevy dealer network.

-Canada has approximately 450 Chevrolet dealerships spread across every province and territory.
-Not concentrated in Vancouver, Toronto, and Montreal — actually spread out.
-You can find a Chevy dealer in Cranbrook, BC.
-In Timmins, Ontario.
-In Yarmouth, Nova Scotia.
-In Steinbach, Manitoba.
+Chevrolet has a broad Canada-wide dealer footprint spread across every province and territory.
+Not concentrated only in Vancouver, Toronto, and Montreal — actually spread out into smaller markets as well.
 That geographic density matters for three reasons.

 First, warranty service.
 EVs are still evolving mechanically, and there are occasional software issues, charging port failures, and high-voltage component replacements that require manufacturer-trained technicians.
 Being 25 minutes from a certified service centre is meaningfully different from being 3 hours away from the nearest BYD-authorised facility.